awslabs/gluonts/src/gluonts/ev/ev_tutorial.md

 ### [Time Series Stats](ts_stats.py)
 While "stats" take the forecasted values into account somehow, a "time series stat" does not.
 They act more like attributes of a time series than a comparison between time series and forecast.

-Currently, this only includes the seasonal error.
-Compared to the old approach, we "downgraded" the seasonal error from being a metric to being a time series property.
-Still, it is essential for some stats which are used by metrics like MASE and MSIS.
+Currently, this only includes the seasonal error which is required for metrics like MASE and MSIS.

 ### [Metrics](metrics.py)
 In contrast to stats, metrics always aggregate the underlying data to produce some result.
 In general, any axis or all of them at once (`axis=None`) can be aggregated - choosing the axis is left to the user.